Things to Do in Darwin

 Of course, no trip to would be complete without a visit to Darwin’s famous Mindil Sunset Markets.
 Operating Sundays and Thursdays (from the last Thursday in April to the last Thursday in October), the markets are the perfect place to take in the vibrant colours and flavours of the Top End.
 The hardest decision is going to be which tasty food stall to visit first!

-With our tropical climate, stunning beaches, open-air markets, bustling nightlife, access to some of the most amazing National Parks and of course – some of the largest Saltwater Crocodiles in captivity; there’s no shortage of fun and exciting things to do and see in beautiful Darwin.
+With our tropical climate, stunning beaches, open-air markets, bustling nightlife, access to some of the most amazing National Parks and of course – some of the largest Saltwater Crocodiles in captivity at home at Crocosaurus Cove; there’s no shortage of fun and exciting things to do and see in beautiful Darwin.